Quantum-Computing-GP-3/Simulated-Quantum-Computer/README.md

   - [Entry Points](#entry-points)

 ## Package Structure
-A minimal python package requires this structure:
+This repository has the following structure:
 ```
 Simulated-Quantum-Computer/
   pabloSim/